jowko/jRank-Desktop/README.md

-# JRank Ultimate Desktop Edition
+# RuleRank Ultimate Desktop Edition
 This project has a goal to write desktop app for solving ranking problems with DRSA methods.
 It is UI wrapper for ruleRank console application.